 BE strives to maintain a quality of economic analysis that rivals work done in major universities’ economics departments.
 BE’s most recent economist hires have obtained PhDs from Princeton University, Duke University, University of California – San Diego, and University of Texas at Austin.

 Much of the casework done by BE is economic analysis of issues related directly to law enforcement activities, such as case investigation or litigation support.
 Other activities involve policy analysis and research related to the FTC’s consumer protection and antitrust missions.
 It is important that FTC economists maintain a current set of theoretical and empirical modeling skills.
 To this end, independent research is encouraged and supported.
-FTC economists regularly present their work at seminars and conferences, and publish in top journals.
-Economists may also have opportunities to share their experience through the FTC’s International Technical Assistance program, which fosters policy development and law enforcement around the globe.
+FTC economists regularly present their work at seminars and conferences and publish in top journals.

 The FTC offers a family-friendly and collegial work environment with easy access to Metro, Washington’s subway system, and commuter rail lines extending into Virginia and Maryland.
 A variety of child-care options are available in the vicinity, including at the FTC’s headquarters building.
 A locker room and bicycle storage facilities are also available on-site.